steelkiwi/Getting-started-with-Kotlin/README.md

 ## To convert existing Java classes to Kotlin you need to find the command named Convert Java to Kotlin:
 ![Screenshot](https://github.com/steelkiwi/Getting-started-with-Kotlin/blob/master/app/src/main/assets/screen3.png)
 ## Now let's start the integration of the needed libraries
-## A few words before start.
+## Now let's start the integration of the needed libraries A few words before we start.
 Some libraries like Dagger 2 require Annotation Processing.
 Java Annotation Processing is not suitable for Kotlin.
 That’s why it includes its own Annotation Processing Tool for Kotlin (kapt), here is a great opinion on it.

 ## To activate it you need to add this in the [build.gradle](https://github.com/steelkiwi/Getting-started-with-Kotlin/blob/master/app/build.gradle#L26) file:
 ```groovy